-Far-reaching: a holistic approach – combining the humanities with the sciences
+Far-reaching: a holistic approach – combining the humanities with the sciences.

 Geography has been recognised by the Institute of Career Guidance and the Russell Group of Universities as a ‘Facilitating Subject’ which will equip students with the appropriate skills and knowledge for a university course of their choice.
 Geography is a holistic subject, which makes it most exciting to study.
 Intrinsically varied and challenging, drawing knowledge, ideas and skills from many other disciplines, Geography provides a superb foundation for almost every career.
-The Geography A Level course brings together girls studying a range of other subjects from the arts, sciences and humanities so that discussions are enhanced by a wealth of different perspectives and ideas.
+The Geography A-Level course brings together girls studying a range of other subjects from the arts, sciences and humanities so that discussions are enhanced by a wealth of different perspectives and ideas.
 It also allows students to use and develop a range of skills, which will stretch and enhance intellectual and practical ability.
 The subject aims to instil an appreciation of the moral and ethical values which pertain to the modern world, from global sustainable development and trade, to local planning and politics.

-The Department currently follows the OCR specification:
+The Department currently follows the Edexcel specification.
+The A-level has four distinct units.

 The girls are given the opportunity to apply to join the joint ‘Habs Geographical Society’ with the Boys’ School.
 Pupils submit applications and are interviewed for a variety of roles including Magazine Editor and Deputy Editor, Head Journalist, Geography Club Co-ordinator, Events Manager and Head of Publicity.
 Regular joint meetings, lectures and events are held with the Boys’ School.
 Throughout the course, students also have the opportunity to attend lectures run by the Geographical Association and the Royal Geographical Society in London.